agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 next section attempts to identify potential careers and review them considering my personal fit.

+ETG, DW and building FCC are the main things discussed further in this essay.
+Advocacy is not discussed further within this essay.
+I hope to take it up on another post at another time as I don't see it having much consequence for me at this time.
+Of course, we should do everything we can to get others to also pursue Effective Altruism (EA).

 <!-- <\!-- #### Trying to try -\-> -->

 <!-- Beware of the [trying to try](https://www.lesswrong.com/posts/WLJwTJ7uGPA5Qphbp/trying-to-try) trap? -->